giantswarm/gitops-template/docs/add_wc.md

     ```

 After completing all the steps, you can open a PR with the changes.
 Once it is merged, Flux should be ready to reconcile
-workload cluster and apps.
+the new workload cluster and apps.

-Recommended next steps:
+## Recommended next steps

 - [add Workload Cluster definition (Legacy CRs)](./add_cluster_crs.md)
 - [add Workload Cluster definition (Cluster App)](./add_cluster_appcr.md)